-When you determine that Spartan College is your college of choice and before being admitted to any Spartan College program, a prospective student has an interview with an admissions representative.
+When you determine that Spartan College of Aeronautics and Technology is your college of choice and before being admitted to any program, a prospective student has an interview with an admissions representative.
 The admissions representative will collect all documents and the application fee (if applicable) and submit the documents for review.
 The College reserves the right to deny admission to any applicant and to change entrance requirements without notice.